 Police Department requested to monitor status.
 Crossings should be closed with barricades on each side if/when deemed no longer safe to cross with a motor vehicle.

-If plowing operations are halted, consideration should be given to closing at grade crossings prior to Streets Division staff taking rest period.
+If plowing operations are halted for an extended period, consideration should be given to closing at grade crossings prior to Streets Division staff taking rest period.